sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Risk Identification, Assessment and Management.md

-## Risk Identification, Assessment and Management
+## Risk Identification, Assessment, and Management
 **Category:** CySA+
 **Date:** 05/11/2025
 **Author:** Nnamso Mkpong

 ---
 # Objective
-- To conduct a comprehensive risk assessment and develop a risk management framework for an educational institution's IT infrastructure, demonstrating practical application of NIST risk management principles in a real world scenario which is my mom's IT LAB.
+- To conduct a comprehensive risk assessment and develop a risk management framework for an educational institution's IT infrastructure, demonstrating practical application of NIST risk management principles in a real world scenario, which is my mom's IT LAB.

 ---